This is a list of general safety considerations if you or someone you know is being harmed.

 - If you are in immediate danger, call 911.

-- Remember – there is no safe way to use a computer or mobile phone.
-It is impossible to completely clear your browser history.
+- Use caution if you share a computer or mobile phone with the abuser.
+It’s impossible to completely clear your browser history.
 If someone wants, they can monitor the website your visit and the calls you make.
 If this is a concern, please consider using a computer or phone of a trusted friend.